-Craig Duncan is Professor of Philosophy and Religion at Ithaca College.
-We invited him to answer the question “What norms or values define excellent philosophy of religion? as part of our “Philosophers of Religion on Philosophy of Religion” series.
+Eric Charles Steinhart is Professor of Philosophy at William Paterson University.
+He has degrees in computer science and in philosophy.
+He has authored Your Digital Afterlives, Believing in Dawkins, and Atheistic Platonism.
+We invited him to discuss comparative philosophy of religion as part of our “Philosophers of Religion on Philosophy of Religion” series.

 By now I suppose pretty much everybody has heard the critical thesis that traditional comparative philosophy of religion (CPoR) has a rather dark past.
 It was a colonial project.
 Or even that the very category of religion (especially “world religions”) was invented by missionaries in the British Empire.
 It’s increasingly recognized that the history of CPoR has been extremely Christo-normative, and often very destructive for non-Christians.
 Still, if it can change its ways, I think CPoR can have a brighter future.

 The old way of doing CPoR appears in slogans: religion is like an elephant; all religions are different paths up the same mountain.
 A bit more deeply: all religions share a common mystical core; God has many faces; God has many names.
 One elephant, one mountain, one mystical core, one God.
 More philosophically, CPoR produced John Hick’s pluralism, in which all religions are different human ways of experiencing and responding to “the Real”.
 One Real, not many Reals.
 God becomes more abstract, so that religions are about “the ultimate”, “the holy”, “the divine”, “the transcendent”.
 Always the definite article “the”, and never plural.
 Always one, never many.